 Treatment of corporate events: Corporate events are treated at the level of the investor's deposit account.
 In the case of corporate events in securities, the B3 Central Depository performs the calculations concerned considering the balance in each deposit account and credits the securities originating in the event directly to the investor's account, thereby preserving the rights associated with the securities deposited.
 In the case of corporate events in cash, the result of the calculation processed by the B3 Central Depository, including tax liability for B3 Listed assets, is reconciled with the issuer responsible for payment, or with the issuer's registrar.
-After reconciliation, the B3 Central Depository to the investor.
+After reconciliation, the B3 Central Depository receives the cash and transfers it to the custodian, which credits the funds directly to the investor.
 Voluntary corporate events create exercise rights to the event directly in the investor's deposit account.
 The B3 Central Depository coordinates rights exercise and the respective payments.